Net exports is defined as the amount by which the total exports of a country surpasses its total imports.

-Similarly, if the value of exports are less than imports, it is considered to be negative.
+Similarly, if the value of exports is less than imports, it is considered to be negative.
 The positive and negative values of net exports help people witness trade surplus or trade deficit in an economy.

-The net export formula can be represented as follows
+The net export formula can be represented as follows:

 Net Exports = Value of Exports – Value of Imports

 Value of exports is the money that is earned by a country from foreign countries towards providing goods and services.